Production Installation

 Kubernetes RBAC

 Tenant isolation is enforced by Kubernetes namespace-scoped RBAC.
 Grant teams access to their own namespaces with standard Role/RoleBinding objects scoped to the control.cosmonic.io and runtime.wasmcloud.dev API groups.
+See Tenant RBAC for the full RBAC reference and worked examples.

 Further reading